Amit0617/AMIT/README.md

 # AMIT KUMAR MISHRA

-#### Just a person who wants to contribute more than consumption, loves to play the transition between research and entrepreneurship.
+#### Just a person who wants to contribute more than consumption, loves to transition between research and entrepreneurship, solving problems and making impact.

 Pursuing B.tech from Faculty of Engineering and Technology, JAMIA MILLIA ISLAMIA
 Frontend developer with following tech stack